 Imagine you're a Pokémon happily minding your own business and doing pocket monster things, when Team GO Rocket snatches you up.
 Then, using some crazy technique that puts you in agonizing pain, they force you to obey their every evil whim.
 Now stop imagining, because that's exactly what's been going on in Pokémon Go since Team GO Rocket invaded the game in the summer of 2019.
-Setting up shop at PokéStops all over the map, Team GO Rocket has stolen some of the items you'd normally get from spinning the PokéStop, daring you to defeat their Shadow Pokémon to stop them.
+Fortunately, we here at iMore know everything there is to know about Shadow Pokémon in Pokémon Go from how to catch them to every species Team GO Rocket has got their hands on.
+And be sure to check out our best Pokémon Go accessories so you can be fully equipped when you face off against them!

 A mechanic originally introduced in Pokémon Colosseum, Shadow Pokémon are Pokémon who have been corrupted to be forced into criminal endeavors.
 It's not hard to tell them apart from their normal counterparts as they have a purple aura around them and completely red eyes.
 They are in constant pain and need Pokémon trainers to rescue them and Purify them.
 Now that Team GO Rocket has invaded Pokémon Go, they've brought along armies of Shadow Pokémon.